nicktaras/arduino-to-unity/README.md

 Using this example code found at: http://answers.unity3d.com/questions/179311/unity-to-arduino.html

-The aim of this project is to send values from an Arduino board back to Unity3D - to allow for an non-traditional way of controlling an application (e.g. via ultra sound / peizo sensors).
+Project aim: Send values from an Arduino board back to Unity3D - allowing for non-traditional ways to control applications (e.g. via ultra sound / peizo sensors).

+The example below usese the serial port as a way of communication - however, bluetooth maybe used.

 Arduino: